James Cameron says he has a plan if Avatar: Fire and Ash doesn’t make enough money

 ‘Avatar: Fire and Ash’ is slated for release in December

 Cameron acknowledged that he has been “in Avatar land” for 30 years.
-He understands the challenges of making a movie with an astronomical budget, though he didn’t disclose what Fire and Ash cost to make.
+And he said that he understood the challenges of making a movie with an astronomical budget, though he didn’t disclose what Fire and Ash cost to make.

 But there is a single plot line that the third film doesn’t quite tie up.
 Acknowledging that, Cameron said: “There’s one open thread.
 I’ll write a book!”